shmartin/mit111-studentmodule/README.md

 - [ ] Update website to be inline with database columns
 - [ ] Find way to get notifications to website
 - [ ] Find way to save file with file path in database
-- [ ] Create database within django
+- [X] Create database within django
+    - [ ] Create authentication system
 - [ ] Create extra table for abstract of document